 All immunization records must be uploaded to the Cowell Health Portal prior to August 1, 2023.
 Please note that new and incoming students will not be able to access the Cowell Health Portal to upload documents until after June 16, 2023.
 Students who fail to upload verification by this deadline may have a hold placed on their registration, preventing them from adding or dropping courses.

-To request a medical immunization exemption, students can have their doctor complete the Exemption Form.
-Upload the completed form to the Cowell Health Portal.
-(All the requests will be reviewed by Medical Director to determine if the exemption is accepted)
+To request a medical immunization exemption, students can have their doctor complete the Exemption Form and upload the completed form to the Cowell Health Portal.
+(All requests will be reviewed by the Medical Director to determine if the exemption is accepted)

 All exemption/extension requests are due no later than August 1st.
 The review of requests will begin on July 1st.
 We strongly encourage you to upload your documentation sooner rather than later to allow adequate time for review.

 If you do not have access to records, you may be able to submit a titer test.
 A titer is a laboratory test, ordered by a medical provider, that measures the presence and amount of antibodies in the blood.
 A titer may be used to prove immunity to disease.
 This option should only be used by those who no longer have access to immunization records.

 If getting the necessary immunizations would cause significant financial hardship, you can email the Cowell Center at firstname.lastname@example.org and request an extension until you are covered by the University Student Health Insurance.
 Before doing so, please upload any immunization records you do have.
 Extensions will be made on a case-by-case basis.